huggingface/blog/bridgetower.md

 We will further fine-tune this checkpoint on the [New Yorker Caption Contest dataset](https://huggingface.co/datasets/jmhessel/newyorker_caption_contest) which consists of cartoons from The New Yorker and the most voted captions.

-Hyperparameters are all the same for both accelerators, except the batch size: we managed to fit 40 samples on Gaudi2 against 32 on A100.
-You can check them out [here](https://huggingface.co/regisss/bridgetower-newyorker-gaudi2-8x#training-hyperparameters) for Gaudi2 and [there](https://huggingface.co/regisss/bridgetower-newyorker-a100-8x#training-hyperparameters) for A100.
+Hyperparameters are the same for all accelerators.
+We used a batch size of 48 samples for each device.
+You can check hyperparameters out [here](https://huggingface.co/regisss/bridgetower-newyorker-gaudi2-8x#training-hyperparameters) for Gaudi2 and [there](https://huggingface.co/regisss/bridgetower-newyorker-a100-8x#training-hyperparameters) for A100.

 **When dealing with datasets involving images, data loading is frequently a bottleneck** because many costly operations are computed on CPU (image decoding, image augmentations) and then full images are sent to the training devices.
 Ideally, *we would like to send only raw bytes to devices and then perform decoding and various image transformations on device*.
 But let's see first how to *easily* allocate more resources to data loading for accelerating your runs.